 On March 16, 1991, a Hawker Siddeley DH125-1A carrying eight members of Reba McEntire’s band crashed into a mountain after taking off from Brown Field Municipal Airport in San Diego at night.
 The plane, en route to Amarillo, crashed into rising terrain just three minutes after departing under visual flight rules (VFR).
 The pilots had filed an IFR flight plan which it had timed out by the time they had departed.

-Prior to departure, the pilot had two conversations with a flight service specialist about how to depart the airport.
+Before departure, the pilot had two conversations with a flight service specialist about how to depart the airport.
 He intended to depart and remain VFR until he could pick up his IFR clearance in the air.
 He needed to remain outside of or below the San Diego’s Class B airspace boundary until he was able to get his clearance, so he chose to take off to the east into rising terrain and remaining low enough to skirt the boundary of Class B airspace.
 While departing VFR and picking up an IFR clearance once in the air is a common technique, the VFR minimum safe altitude in that area was higher than the pilot flew.

 Eight passengers, all members of McEntire’s band, died that night, as well as the two pilots.
 McEntire, along with her husband and manager, had decided to spend the night in San Diego and planned to depart in a separate aircraft the next day.